Quest for Paradise: Australia’s Best Beaches

 Coogee Beach, Sydney

 Bondi may be Sydney’s most famous beach, but Coogee is our favourite.
 With calm surf, golden sand and a huge green space for enjoying some cool drinks, picnics and barbeques, Coogee has a great vibe to it.
+You can pitch a nice beach tent and enjoy some cold beverages.
 The women-only McIvers Baths are a popular spot for a swim.
 From Coogee, it’s a two-hour walk along the coastal path to Bondi, with incredible panoramic views along the way.

 Palm Beach, Sydney